 Red blood cells contain hemoglobin, a protein that enables the blood to carry oxygen to every part of the body.
 Anemia develops when the body does not produce enough red blood cells or red cells are lost due to bleeding or other causes.
 In people with anemia, the blood is unable to supply enough oxygen to the body.

 There are many possible causes of anemia.
 Symptoms of anemia can include:

 - Chest Pains (severe cases)

 Anemia can be a temporary problem or a chronic condition.
 Milder anemia can be treated with dietary changes, iron replacement (oral or IV) and vitamin supplementation.

 Patients with more severe anemia may receive various medications to boost red cell production or inhibit red cell destruction.
 Patients with very low red blood cell counts may require blood transfusion.

-Leucopenia (Low White Blood Cells)
+Leucopenia Causes and Treatments (Low White Blood Cell Counts)

 Patients with low white cell counts are more vulnerable to infections.
 Leucopenia can be caused by infections, certain medications and several underlying conditions, including immune disorders like rheumatic arthritis and lupus and cancers such as leukemia and lymphoma.